scylladb/care-pet/go/docs/getting_started.md

 ### Use Case Requirements

 Each pet collar includes sensors that report four different measurements: Temperature, Pulse, Location, and Respiration.
-A collar reads sensor data once a second and sends measurements right away to the app.
+The collar reads the sensor's data once a second and sends measurements directly to the app.

 ### Performance Requirements

 The application has two parts:
--   Sensors: write to the Database, throughput sensitive
+-   Sensors: writes to the database, throughput sensitive
 -   Backend dashboard: reads from the database, latency-sensitive

 For this example, we assume 99% writes (sensors) and 1% reads (backend dashboard)